Degrassi Junior High season 1

-The first season of Degrassi Junior High, a Canadian teen drama television series, aired in Canada from January 18, 1987 to May 3, 1987, consisting of thirteen episodes.
+The first season of Degrassi Junior High, a Canadian teen drama television series, aired in Canada from January 18, 1987, to May 3, 1987, consisting of thirteen episodes.
 The series follows the lives of a group of seventh and eighth grade school children attending the titular school as they face various issues and challenges such as child abuse, homophobia, teenage pregnancy, and body image.
 Filming for the season began on 8–10 July 1986 in Etobicoke, Ontario and wrapped in the winter of 1986.

 The first season was broadcast on CBC Television on Sundays at 5:00pm.
-In the United States, the first season commenced airing on September 26, 1987 on PBS.
+In the United States, the first season commenced airing on September 26, 1987, on PBS.
 In the United States, the first two seasons of the series were aired together as one twenty-six episode season.
-The season was released to DVD by WGBH Boston Home Video on February 1, 2005 in the United States, and by Force Entertainment on October 1, 2005 in Australia.
+The season was released to DVD by WGBH Boston Home Video on February 1, 2005, in the United States, and by Force Entertainment on October 1, 2005, in Australia.

 The season received a positive reception from critics, who acclaimed it as a realistic portrayal of teenagers that contrasted heavily with more moralistic, family-oriented programs of the time period.
 The episode "It's Late", where character Christine "Spike" Nelson becomes pregnant, would win an International Emmy for Children & Young People in November 1987.
-On the BBC in the United Kingdom, several episodes, including "It's Late", and "Rumour Has It", an episode about rumors of a teacher's homosexuality, were banned from airing, with the network ultimately not airing its second and third seasons..
+On the BBC in the United Kingdom, several episodes, including "It's Late", and "Rumour Has It", an episode about rumours of a teacher's homosexuality, were banned from airing, with the network ultimately not airing its second and third seasons..